noamkanonich/QA-Finder/README.md

 1. Download this repository zip file.
 2. Run npm.
 3. Type the following - "npm install" to install all dependencies that are require for using this web app.
+4. Type "node app.js" to start the server.
-4. Open your internet browser and enter the following link - "http://localhost:5000/.
+5. Open your internet browser and enter the following link - "http://localhost:5000/.
-5. Insert an amazon product's asin code.
+6. Insert an amazon product's asin code.
-6. Recieve the Q&A for the amazon product.
+7. Recieve the Q&A for the amazon product.

 # API Documentation
 https://documenter.getpostman.com/view/11995210/T17M86LU?version=latest